 Fun Music Opening

 Who doesn’t love fun Sunday School music?
 I’ll bet you still remember songs you learned in Sunday School back in the day.
-For Family Sunday School, I choose three of our favorite songs from the Engage CD.
-The songs from this CD are also in PowerPoint format so the adults that don’t know some of our favorites can follow along with the words on the PowerPoint slides.
+For Family Sunday School, I choose three of our favorite songs.
 I try to choose the upbeat songs so people can tap their toes and move around a bit.
-Since CPH’s Sunday School quarterly music always includes some hymns, I usually choose one of the hymns so the grown-ups in the room have one song that they know pretty well too.
-Finally, I like to close the music portion with The Lord’s Prayer song on the Engage CD.
+Since CPH’s Sunday School music always includes some hymns, I usually choose one of the hymns so the grown-ups in the room have one song that they know pretty well too.
+Finally, I like to close the music portion with The Lord’s Prayer song.
 It’s so pretty and everyone can sing it together.
 It seems like this is a good opportunity for the kids to show off what they know and for the adults to get a chance to sing along with the “kids” music.
 Usually, the grown-ups enjoy the music time more than the kids do.

 You can do the music however you feel comfortable.
 If you have someone who can play the piano or guitar, do that!
 Do what works for you, but try to make it fun.